Cloud4Wi-Create/geosdk/sdk/integration/react-native.md

 ### Enabling/Disabling the SDK

 The SDK can be enabled and disabled at runtime.
-To make GeoUniq SDK start, you need to enable it by calling the method `Geouniq.enable` at least once.
+To make Cloud4Wi Geo SDK start, you need to enable it by calling the method `Geouniq.enable` at least once.

 Once enabled, the SDK will not stop until you disable it by calling `Geouniq.disable`.
 That is, it will keep performing automatic operations, such as tracking the device position, even after a device reboot or an update of the app.